Are you confident that you are fully up-to-date with key developments in employment law?

 This is a special event for non-members to help introduce them to EEF.
 Existing members should book on to our Member Briefing: Employment Law Update

-We will be considering some of the key employment law cases since our last member briefings.
-We will focus in particular on recent developments in the area of disability discrimination and collective redundancy consultation.
+Case law update: We will be considering some of the key employment law cases, since our last Member briefings.
+We will focus in particular on recent developments in the area of disability discrimination, reasonable adjustments and time off for dependants